 The intellectual basis for shareholder control of firms is that what is good for shareholders is good for everyone.
 In turn that is rationalized by the claim that only shareholders bear risks that are not compensated by contracts.

-Listen to season two of The VSI Podcast for concise and original introductions to a selection of our VSI titles from the authors themselves.
+Listen to season three of The VSI Podcast for concise and original introductions to a selection of our VSI titles from the authors themselves.